SpoddyCoder/clonepi/README.md

 # ClonePi

-ClonePi will clone a running Raspberry Pi to a destination SD card plugged into a USB card reader.
+ClonePi will clone a running Raspberry Pi to a destination SD card/device or a file.
 Features...

 + Works with standard 2 partition Raspbian setups, multi-partition NOOBS setups and more
++ Clone to a device or a file
 + Incremental on-the-fly cloning
 + Size up or down to fit the destination disk
-+ Configuration options allow it to be tuned to work with many systems / use cases
++ Configuration options allow it to be tuned to work with many systems
 + Script hooks allow it to be extended beyond the default use cases
 + Headless operation, works without a GUI
 + Optional unattended operation, suitable for cron use